 Donate Toys for Children and Family Crime Victims

-Last day to donate Dec.
-24 (today): Stockton Police Youth Activities is accepting donations of toys, clothes, etc., for its annual Christmas Day Delivery to children and families who have been victims of violent crime during 2012.
+Through Dec.
+24 (Monday): Stockton Police Youth Activities is accepting donations of toys, clothes, etc., for its annual Christmas Day Delivery to children and families who have been victims of violent crime during 2012.
 The SPYA has teamed up with Arroyo’s Café and the San Joaquin County Victim/Witness Program to assist these families who are in need and to bring them some holiday spirit.
 Any donation can be dropped off at Arroyo’s Café, 2381 W. March Lane, Stockton, or by calling the SPYA at (209) 937-8209.

 Total-Joint Replacement Class

 Dec.
 27 (Thursday) 1 p.m. knee class; 2 p.m. hip class (or Jan.
 10, Jan.
 24): Lodi Memorial Hospital’s Outpatient-Rehabilitation Services offers a free, educational class for those planning to have total joint-replacement surgery of the hip or knee at Lodi Memorial Hospital West, 800 S. Lower Sacramento Road, Lodi.
 Learn about preparations and exercises to do before surgery; the day of surgery and what to expect during the hospital stay; rehabilitation following surgery; techniques to decrease pain and swelling; and ways to promote maximum healing and return to normal function.
 Call (209) 333-3136 for more information or to sign up for the class.
 Family and friends are welcome and encouraged to attend.
 For information on other classes, visit www.lodihealth.org.